 Additional support for learning (ASL)

 The emotional wellbeing of our most vulnerable children and young people as they re-connect with learning will require careful planning, including discussion with them and their parents and carers.
-Simply attending any formal provision will be a challenge for some.

 Assessment of and planning for individual needs

 Assessment, planning, action and review for individuals’ needs should be consistent with the values and principles of getting it right for every child, and the provisions of the Additional Support for Learning Act.
-Decisions about how blended learning will be provided for children and young people with additional support needs should made before the child or young person is expected to return to school, or other provisions.
+Decisions about how support will be provided for children and young people with additional support needs should made before the child or young person is expected to return to school, or other provisions.